 The absorption by the vertex membrane, cannot lead to an increase of receiver temperature, as this is measured with hot & cold loads inside the cabin.
 The absorption by the membrane, does lead to an increase of the measured sky and system temperature.
-This should be reflected by an increase of the forward efficiency.
+This leads to an increase of the forward efficiency.

+However, this loss does not affect the antenna temperatures or the aperture or main beam efficiencies, as these are differential measurements.
 Formally, the forward efficiency F{eff} cancels out when deriving the aperture efficiency A{eff} from the peak antenna temperature T_A^ (delivered by odp/mira):